Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/auto-router/swap-and-add.md

 `swapAndAddOptions` [optional]

-- If included, routeToRatio will return the calldata for executing the atomic swap-and-add.
-These options contain `swapConfig` and `addLiquidityOptions`. `swapConfig` configures to set a recipient of leftover dust from swap, slippageTolerance, deadline, and inputTokenPermit. `addLiquidityOptions` contains slippageTolerance and deadline for the swap. `addLiquidityOptions` must contain a `tokenId` to add to an existing position, or `recipient` to mint a new one.
+- If [swapAndAddOptions](https://github.com/Uniswap/smart-order-router/blob/b26ffdc978ab1076c817392ab20ed2df325daf7a/src/routers/router.ts#L130) is included, routeToRatio will return the calldata for executing the atomic swap-and-add.
+These options contain `swapConfig` and `addLiquidityOptions`. `swapConfig` configures to set a recipient of leftover dust from swap, slippageTolerance, deadline, inputTokenPermit and outputTokenPermit. `addLiquidityOptions` must contain a `tokenId` to add to an existing position, or `recipient` to mint a new one.
 It also includes a slippage tolerance and deadline for adding liquidity.

 `routingConfig` [optional]